Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 It's kind of a brain-hack, both for yourself and for your negotiating partner.
 Just stating a reason&mdash;any reason&mdash;makes your request feel human and important.
 It's not you being greedy, it's you trying to fulfill your goals.

 The more unobjectionable and sympathetic your reason, the better.
 If it's medical expenses, or paying off student loans, or taking care of family, you'll bring tears to their eyes.
-I told employers that I was earning-to-give, so since I was donating 33% of my income to charity, I had negotiate aggressively to leave myself enough to live off.
+I told employers that I was earning-to-give, so since I was donating 33% of my income to charity, I had to negotiate aggressively to leave myself enough to live off.

 But honestly, even if your reason is inane and unimpressive, it will still carry this effect.